Michaelangel007/rf_guide/acronyms.md

 -A-
 * **Ascendancy:** Skill specialization for your class out of 3 possible sub-classes.
+* **ARPG:** Action Role-Playing Game.
+A _Real-Time_ action game where the player focuses on improving their character's power via items and attributes.
+See _Turn-Based._

 -B-
 * **BBB:** An item with three blue sockets.